 In Afghanistan, the CIA is accused of backing Afghan strike forces whose members have committed summary executions and other atrocities without accountability.
 In a 53-page report released Thursday, Human Rights Watch says the CIA-backed Afghan soldiers unlawfully killed civilians during night raids, forcibly disappeared detainees and attacked healthcare workers who allegedly treated Taliban fighters.
 This is Patricia Grossman, Asia director of Human Rights Watch.

-Patricia Grossman: “What we are calling on all the parties involved to do is they heed the rules of war and heed to the laws in place.
-The problem with these particular militia groups, these paramilitaries, is they operate outside normal chains of command within the ordinary Afghan government forces or the U.S. forces and so they are not held accountable and their lack of transparency means civilians cannot go to someone and find out what happened, get any kind of justice for the crimes that were committed.”
+Patricia Grossman: “What we’re calling on all the parties involved to do is adhere to the laws of war, adhere to the rules in place.
+The problem with these particular militia groups, these paramilitaries, is they operate outside normal chains of command within the ordinary Afghan government forces or the U.S. forces, and so they’re not held accountable.
+And the lack of transparency means civilians cannot go to someone and find out what happened, get any kind of justice for the crimes that were committed.”

 The Intercept reports a loophole in U.S. law allows the CIA to ignore a rule barring the Pentagon and State Department from training or equipping foreign military units when there is “credible information” they’ve committed serious human rights abuses.

-Iraqi Prime Minister Adel Abdul Mahdi on Thursday offered to resign if lawmakers could agree on his replacement, as tens of thousands of anti-government protesters continued to rally in cities across Iraq.
+Iraqi Prime Minister Adel Abdul-Mahdi on Thursday offered to resign if lawmakers could agree on his replacement, as tens of thousands of anti-government protesters continued to rally in cities across Iraq.
 Mahdi’s resignation offer comes after more than 250 people have died at the hands of Iraqi security forces since the protests began last month.
-They’re are demanding jobs, better public services, and an end to government corruption.
+They are demanding jobs, better public services and an end to government corruption.

 Esteban Marcioni: “What we’re going through is a catastrophe.
 The price increases on food makes the situation truly unsustainable.
 What we’re debating every day is whether to eat or not.”

-Sebastián Piñera: “Yesterday I spoke with the President of Spain, Pedro Sanchez, who made the generous offer to organize the COP25 summit in Madrid, Spain, the same days it was planned to be carried out in Chile, meaning, from the 2nd to the 13th of December this year.”
+President Sebastián Piñera: “Yesterday I spoke with the president of Spain, Pedro Sánchez, who made the generous offer to organize the COP25 summit in Madrid, Spain, the same days it was planned to be carried out in Chile, meaning from the 2nd to the 13th of December this year.”

 Here in New York City, former Secretary of State Rex Tillerson told a federal court Wednesday that ExxonMobil did not mislead shareholders about the financial risks of climate change while Tillerson was CEO of the company.
 Investors suing the oil giant contend that under Tillerson’s leadership in 2014, Exxon kept two sets of books on the predicted costs of future climate regulations — lowballing internal company estimates in order to justify carbon-intensive projects like mining Canada’s tar sands.